About the Photographer

 In 1978 Erik’s family returned to Minnesota where he completed his early education.
 In 1991 after finishing college, he moved to Europe where he met his wife Joanna.
 They married and moved to the Balkans living in Bulgaria, Albania and Kosovo, where they spent 12 years assisting local churches and development agencies.
 In January 2004, they returned to the States for personal restoration and so that Erik could complete his MA in Organizational Development.
 They settled near Rocky Mountain National Park in Colorado which enabled Erik to pursue his love of nature through photography.

 With the beauty of Rocky Mountain National Park literally on his doorstep, Erik rises frequently long before dawn to hike back to remote lakes or up high peaks to capture the unparalleled beauty of the Park in warm morning light.
 He is also developing photographic collections from the Desert Southwest, the Pacific Northwest, Iceland as well as from the United Kingdom.
 His work has been featured in many publications, in numerous galleries and purchased for use in hotels, hospitals, and businesses across the country.
-Erik has three galleries, his primary one in downtown Estes Park, Colorado, another is in Grand Lake, Colorado, and a third is in New Mexico where he shows his Desert Southwest work.
+Erik has two photo galleries.
+His primary one in downtown Estes Park, Colorado showcases his work in Rocky Mountain National Park.
+His second gallery is in New Mexico, where he shows his Desert Southwest work.
 Erik has authored numerous books including a couple of award winning books.
 Wild Light: A Celebration of Rocky Mountain National Park was judged to be the best nature and environment book of 2015 by the Independent Book Publishers Association and in 2018 Erik's book, "Whispers in the Wilderness" was the winner of four national awards.
 It was chosen as the best inspirational book of the year by the Independent Book Publishers Association.
 Erik also recently released two new hiking guides on Rocky Mountain National Park which are likely to become the standard for visitors to Rocky.